Dthurow/SearchApp/ReadMe.md

 1. move sql connection string into the config file and pull from there instead of hardcoding it
 1. include the ability for end users to add new person records to search
 1. add ability to use wildcard in search
-1. change ajax call in search use passed in URL from config file
+1. change ajax call in search.vue to use passed in URL from config file instead of hardcoding it